Field of Study: Neuroscience

 Things to know

-Many people with a degree in neuroscience choose to go to graduate school in psychology or counseling.
-However, neuroscience programs usually do not offer course work in social or psychological therapy.
+Some people with a bachelor's degree in neuroscience choose to go to graduate school in psychology or counseling.

-A background in neuroscience is considered excellent preparation for medical school or graduate school in physiological psychology, pharmacology, and additional study in neuroscience.
+A background in neuroscience is considered good preparation for medical school or graduate school in physiological psychology, pharmacology, and additional study in neuroscience.

 Similar fields of study